hpintoGH/Solar_Tracker_Control_Simulation/README.md

 3. From MATLAB, navigate to the folder Machine_Learning_model to run the model training script ML_solar_tracker.m.
 Due to the size of the resulting file and GitHub storage limitations, it is not included in the repository.
 4. Once you have trained the models, in Solar_tracker_simulation.mlx choose the test scenario (sunny/cloudy day) from the data available in the data_for_simulation folder
 5. Select between Random Forest or MLP model
-6. If you plan to run Python code from MATLAB, follow the instructions provided in the script.
-Otherwise, you will need to use an external IDE and set up the working environment in that IDE for PVlib.

 To visualize simulations with additional data, use the CSV data tables located in the data_for_simulation folder.
 You can modify or select the desired time period, although the available data only covers the years 2023 and 2024.
 If you need more recent or real-time data, you must obtain it from a data provider.

 **Note**: The trained models are specifically optimized for Daytona Beach, Florida conditions.
 For other locations, you'll need to retrain the models using the provided scripts with location-specific NSRDB data or other sources.

 ### Model training for a different location (optional)
 1. Calculate the astronomical position of the sun for the geographic location and the training, validation, and test periods.
-You can use the adapted MATLAB version of the NREL SPA code found in the NREL_spa folder, or other tools such as the NOAA Solar Calculator or PVlib.
+You can use the adapted MATLAB version of the NREL SPA code found in the NREL_spa folder, or other tools such as the NOAA Solar Calculator or PVLIB.
 2. Obtain environmental variable data such as DNI, DHI, GHI, wind speed, and relative humidity — or additional variables if needed.
 You can use the NSRDB (National Solar Radiation Database) as a data source.
-3. Calculate optimal panel positions using the PVlib code Irradiation_pvlib.py
+3. Calculate optimal panel positions using the PVLIB code Irradiation_pvlib.py
 4. Run MRMR feature selection for Random Forest model in MATLAB
 5. Train Deep Learning model with iterative variable selection in MATLAB
 6. Validate and test the model